haiwen/seafile-admin-docs/manual/deploy_pro/deploy_in_a_cluster.md

 external_es_server = true
 es_host = <IP of background node>
 es_port = 9200

-[OFFICE CONVERTER]
-enabled = true
-workers = 1
-## the max size of documents allowed to be previewed online, in MB.
-Default is 10 MB
-## Previewing a large file (for example >30M) online is likely going to freeze the browser.
-max-size = 10
-host = <ip of node background>
-port = 6000

 ```

 The `[INDEX FILES]` section is needed to let the front-end node know the file search feature is enabled.
 The `external_es_server = true` is to tell the front-end node not to start the ElasticSearch but to use the ElasticSearch server at the back-end node.

-The `[OFFICE CONVERTER]` section is needed to let the front-end node know the office preview feature is enabled.